 USCF Rating: 2302

 Bio: Sam is a dedicated and enthusiastic award winning instructor, competitor, and organizer.
-He has been teaching chess in schools and privately since 2002 (full instructional resume here).
-Many of Sam's students have competed succesfully in state and national competitions.
+He has been teaching chess in schools and privately since 2002.
+Many of Sam's students have competed successfully in state and national competitions.
 Sam was twice South Carolina's high school champion (2002 and 2003), and he represented South Carolina in the Denker Tournament of High School Champions.
-He was also the Dallas Chess Champion in 2006 and the Southwest Collegiate Champion in 2004.
+He was SC state champion in 2017.
 Sam is also a certified tournament director, and one of the most popular bloggers on the chess.com platform.
-For details regarding private lessons, see Sam's coaching profile on chess.com.

 USCF Rating: 2145